edson-acordi/4bit-microcomputer/README.md

 ### The authors would like to thank:
 - The IFPR (Instituto Federal do Paraná), CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico) and Fundação Araucária for the partial funding and support for this project.

 - The RENESAS (https://www.renesas.com/br/en) for sending me memory samples for tests with MikroLeo.

+- All the people who have supported this project.

 # Authors #